amanda-lambda/flappy-bird/README.md

 - Python 3.6.4
 - pygame 1.9.3

-## Some extra things I added
+## See the game in action!
-- Easy/Medium/Hard level of the games (by adjusting the gaps between the pipes) Here's an example of the game in action:
+As an extra little bonus, I added Easy/Medium/Hard level of the game (by adjusting the gaps between the pipes).

 ![Demo](demo/example.gif)

 ## Credit